backstage/backstage/.github/ISSUE_TEMPLATE/ux-component_template.md

+---
+name: 'UX Component'
+about: 'For designers to request for UX components to be added to the Backstage Storybook.'
+---

 ## 🗒 General
 <!--- Write a nice note to the community requesting the creation of a new component! -->
 <!--- Include an image of your component.
 Bonus points for a GIF! -->